bymatej/windows-server-vagrant/README.md

 # windows-server-vagrant
-Based on this box: https://app.vagrantup.com/gusztavvargadr/boxes/windows-server Windows server 2019 box for Vagrant (with some ports open from guest to host).
+Based on this box: https://app.vagrantup.com/gusztavvargadr/boxes/windows-server

+Windows server 2019 box for Vagrant (with some ports open from guest to host).
 This may be very insecure, as I specified the ports I personally needed.
 Change the port forwarding to your liking.
-I use it on my Linux server to spin it up on demand and run Windows game servers on it.
+I use it on my personal Linux server to spin it up on demand and run dedicated game servers on it.

 # Prerequisites
 ## Info